indragiek/INAppStoreWindow/README.md

 ## Usage

+### ARC

+`INAppStoreWindow` now requires ARC to compile.
+If your project does not use ARC, compile `INAppStoreWindow.m` with the `-fobjc-arc` linker flag.

 ### Basic Configuration

 Using `INAppStoreWindow` is as easy as changing the class of the `NSWindow` in Interface Builder, or simply by creating an instance of `INAppStoreWindow` in code (if you're doing it programmatically).
 I've included a sample project demonstrating how to use `INAppStoreWindow`.